The Prophet’s Da`wah Methodology (Part 3)

 The implication of this verse is that those who undertake the task of da`wah should have clear and sufficient knowledge of what they intend to communicate to others.

-It does not imply, however, that only scholars are qualified to do da`wah, since the Prophet instructed all Muslims to invite others to the message of Islam, “even by one single statement”.
+It does not imply, however, that only scholars are qualified to do da`wah, since the Prophet instructed all Muslims to invite others to the message of Islam, “even one single statement”.

 Still, the verse implies that the scope and degree of scholarship needed in some da`wah contexts determine the requisite of evidence.
 For example, average Muslims who possess reasonable basic knowledge about the foundations of faith and the pillars of Islam may be sufficiently capable of fulfilling their da`wah duties toward ordinary friends or colleagues.
 They may not be as capable, however, of engaging in interfaith dialogue with scholars of other faith communities.
 Fair understanding of beliefs of others from their own perspective is crucial for the person’s credibility and effectiveness.